bakrydiarra/Project-2-Portfolio-Memory-Game/README.md

 ## Site Info

-* Ludmilla-Mary is designed as a portfolio for a fictional character created by the artist 2fik .
-The purpose of the website is to encourage people to be fierce by embracing Ludmilla-Mary’s catwalk activism philosophy.
-There is also a contact page which can be used to register to Ludmilla-Mary’s newsletter.
-Ludmilla-Mary’s website lends his character more complexity and anchors him even more in our reality.
-The website  is a touching, funny and insolent representation of Ludmilla-Mary.
-This website is targeted towards 2fik’s art work supporters who follow Ludmilla-Mary’s tribulations.
-Ludmilla-Mary’s website will be useful for followers or newcomers to understand  her colorfull world.
-It is as well a  good illustration for an influencer parody portfolio where laughters are combined with curiosity.
+* Match 2fik's Faces is created for all users who like to play simple memory games.
+The  user who knows 2Fik’s  art work might have an additional interest as well.

-* This is my Project Portfolio 1 submission for Code Institute's Diploma in Web Application Development course.
-Technologies used include HTML, CSS.
+* This is my Project Portfolio 2 submission for Code Institute's Diploma in Web Application Development course.
+Technologies used include HTML, CSS, JavaScript.